satnam6502/satnam6502.github.io/_posts/2021-02-23-lentil-dahl.md

 Based on the recipe from [The Bombay Brasserie Cookbook](https://www.amazon.co.uk/Bombay-Brasserie-Cookbook-authentic-flavours/dp/1857938860).
 Makes about 8 servings.

 ### Lentils
-300g red lentils (masoor dal)
+* 300g red lentils (masoor dal)
-150g chana dahl (split gram)
+* 150g chana dahl (split gram)
-3 teaspoons turmeric
+* 3 teaspoons turmeric
-2 teaspoons chili powder
+* 2 teaspoons chili powder for a mild level of spice
-2 ½ teaspoons salt
+* 2 ½ teaspoons salt
-2 litres water
+* 2 litres water
-Coriander to garnish (or stir in frozen curry leaves) 2 red dried chilies to garnish (optional)
+* Coriander leaves to garnish (or stir in frozen curry leaves)
+* 2 red dried chilies to garnish (optional)
-Frozen curry leaves (optional)
+* Frozen (or fresh) curry leaves (optional)

 ### Tempering
-4 tablespoons vegetable oil.
+* 4 tablespoons vegetable oil.
-4 large onions (about 1.2 kg), chopped
+* 4 large onions (about 1.2 kg), chopped
-2 teaspoons cumin seeds
+* 2 teaspoons cumin seeds
-6 garlic cloves, crushed or chopped
+* 6 garlic cloves, crushed or chopped
-1 cm ginger, chopped
+* 1 cm ginger, chopped
-4 green chillies, seeded and chopped (optional)
+* 4 green chillies, seeded and chopped (optional)
-4 teaspoons Kashmiri chili powder
+* 4 teaspoons Kashmiri chili powder
-4 tomatoes, coarsely chopped or a 400g can of chopped tomatoes
+* 4 tomatoes, coarsely chopped or a 400g can of chopped tomatoes

 ### Recipe
+* Rinse the lentils and dahl in running water and remove any stones.
 * Mix lentil ingredients in a large pot cover and bring to boil on a high heat.
 About 10 minutes.
 * Simmer on medium heat with slightly ajar lid cover until most of the liquid is absorbed and the chana dahl is breaking down.
 Stir occasionally to avoid the dahl sticking to the bottom of the pot.
 Approximately 50 minutes.
 * Melt oil in a frying pan.